wso2/docs-is/en/docs/guides/identity-lifecycles/role-based-permissions.md

 !!!
 Note "Prerequisites"
     You need to [create a new user]({{base_path}}/guides/identity-lifecycles/admin-creation-workflow/) on the management console.

-To configure login permissions to a user:
+To configure login permissions for a user:

 1. On the Management Console, go to **Users and Roles > List > Users**.
 2. Click on **Assign Roles** to assign login permissions for the created user.